lucidrains/En-transformer/README.md

     edge_dim = 4,            # dimension of edge feature
     neighbors = 64,          # only do attention between coordinates N nearest neighbors - set to 0 to turn off talking_heads = True,    # use Shazeer's talking heads https://arxiv.org/abs/2003.02436
-    use_cross_product = True # use cross product vectors (idea by @MattMcPartlon) )
+    checkpoint = True,       # use checkpointing so one can increase depth at little memory cost (and increase neighbors attended to) use_cross_product = True # use cross product vectors (idea by @MattMcPartlon) )